KIraZ0tYyv/video-production/DaVinci Resolve/DaVinci Resolve.md

 <p style="text-align:center;"><img src="data/project frame rate.png" width="350" title="project frame rate"></p>

 - if there's a mismatch between the very first clip dragged into the `Media Pool` and the project frame rate, you'll see a dialogue box, which will ask if you want to change the current project frame rate
-- in addition to the *timeline frame rate* there is a *video monitoring frame rate*, which can be configured independently (so you can monitrrectootage externally at), but it does rate)
+- in addition to the *timeline frame rate* there is a *video monitoring frame rate*, which can be configured independently (so you can monitor you footage externally at another frame rate)
-- can render a
+- can render a project at any frame rate, but it's better if the output frame rate matches your project frame rate

+### 2.2.
+Importing media

- There are
+There are several ways of adding media to the `Media Pool`:

 1. **Windows Explorer**
     - drag and drop individual clips or whole folders